satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 advances.
 This has cultivated a publish-or-perish mentality where the focus is on maximizing the number of publications rather than on the validity and reproducibility of research findings, and a decrease in the amount of information apportioned to each article.
-However, there are branches of science where frequent incremental publication is a preferable distribution of information; quantity does not preclude quality.

 Peer review is the primary means of filtering this rapidly growing literature prior to publication in an effort to ensure quality and validity.

 Currently the typical review process for an article involves a preliminary screening by a journal editor followed by an anonymous and